Dr. Jake Clark

 Photo Credit: Andrew Rushby

 Throughout 2019, I was the lead PI for an Advanced Queensland Engaging Science grant, where I travelled across regional South East Queensland, getting junior primary students to dance through the solar system and build their very own alien worlds from dough.
 In the coming months, I'll have my Build-A-Planet activities up on the astronomy education resource website astroEDU.
-My main outreach activities currently revolve around the University of Southern Queensland's Astronomy for Schools and Communities program.
-It's an incursion-based program where we travel around to different schools around regional Queensland, showing off our immaculate dark, regional skies with portable and easily accessible telescopes.
-In mid-2019, The Conversation ran its first Curious Kids night at USQ, where I got to talk to a room full of budding scientists about bags of poo on the Moon and oceans of liquid "farts" on Uranus... it was LOADS of fun!
+My main outreach activities during my PhD revolved around the University of Southern Queensland's Astronomy for Schools and Communities program.
+It's an incursion-based program where astronomers travel around to different schools around regional Queensland, showing off UniSQ's immaculate dark, regional skies with portable and easily accessible telescopes.
+In mid-2019, The Conversation ran its first Curious Kids night at UniSQ, where I got to talk to a room full of budding scientists about bags of poo on the Moon and oceans of liquid "farts" on Uranus... it was LOADS of fun!

 Some of my other outreach escapades including presenting my science at numerous events across Australia including Pint of Science, Gold Coast Skeptics Club annual Darwin Day, Science in the Pub Tasmania and up to Outback Queensland for the Queensland Government's Flying Scientists program to name a few.